Events

 Construction - A force for Good

-15th October: How construction can be a force for good (Cambridge)
+How construction can be a force for good (in Cambridge)

 Wednesday 15th October, 2025 | Cambridge Masonic Hall

-COEL and gunnercooke are hosting a unique industry event on Wednesday 15th October from 9-11am at The Masonic Hall with a panel to discuss ways in which construction can be a force for good.
+COEL and gunnercooke hosted a unique industry event on Wednesday 15th October 2025 bringing together 100 prominent individuals from the construction sector to discuss ways in which construction can be a force for good.

 With Cambridge being heralded as a centre of innovation for life sciences, tech and bio-medical advancement, enhanced facilities need to be developed to support and encourage this growth.
 Construction is at the epicentre of Cambridge’s ability to build cutting-edge facilities and create opportunities in the local community that will allow the region to not only survive but also thrive.
 Social value, sustainability and environmental biodiversity, skills training, and employment gaps, are just some of the issues that are challenging the construction industry.
 So how can these challenges be turned into opportunities, and be a force for good?

-All ticket sales from the event will be split between LandAid supporting FutureIn, The Phoenix Trust, Cambridge Science Centre and Addenbrooke’s Charitable Trust.
+All ticket sales from the event were split between LandAid supporting FutureIn, The Phoenix Trust, Cambridge Science Centre and Addenbrooke’s Charitable Trust.

 The Panel